-I’ve become a big fan of using custom icons in my Power BI reports, as I think it just adds a real sense of professionalism to them that is difficult to get elsewhere with any visuals.
+I’ve become a big fan of using custom Power BI icons in my reports, as I think it just adds a real sense of professionalism to them that is difficult to get elsewhere with any visuals.

 I wanted to show you here how I do it because I get a lot of questions about it.
-The great thing is it’s easy and there’s so much variety out there that you can almost get any icons you could ever imagine.
+The great thing is it’s easy and there’s so much variety out there that you can almost get any Power BI icons you could ever imagine.

 In this tutorial, we’re looking at a dashboard that I used in one of my webinars, and here you can see how I’ve used custom icons.
 I’ve used them inside the charts and in the title.